 If your remote call forwarding system uses any type of IVR system or gives messages to the customer when they call, make sure that it is updated regularly.
 Imagine changing the name of the business, then forwarding calls to a number that uses the old name instead of the new one.
 This will be confusing for customers, and it could lose you business if they disconnect the call and look for another alternative because they thought that they reached an incorrect number.

 Having remote call forwarding at your place of business allows work to continue when an emergency happens that could shut down calling in the entire building.
-With remote call forwarding, incoming calls are routed to another phone or a series of phones where agents respond to the call.
+When enabled, incoming calls are routed to another phone or a series of phones where agents respond to the call.

 Most larger companies will have a single fallback number at another facility that calls will be sent to if calling in one facility fails, but calls can be forwarded to cell phones as well.
 This is a function that is extremely useful for businesses that need their employees to work remotely for some time.
 During the 2020 Coronavirus pandemic, this became more common, but other situations could require the majority of the employees to work remotely, so a large company should prepare for this so that calls are still received.